-*Note: this profile is indicative based on the collective data of clients from our partner Meridian Global Services.
+Note: This profile is indicative based on the collective data of clients from our partner Meridian Global Services.

-VAT recovery: Top tips for business travellers
+VAT recovery: Top tips for business travelers

 Tax compliance experts, Meridian, give their expert tips on recovering foreign VAT.

-- Book accommodation directly with the hotel - this avoids the issue of a non-VAT compliant invoice from an aggregator.
+- Book accommodation directly with the hotel - this avoids the issue of a non-VAT-compliant invoice from an aggregator.

-- Use your business address – when checking into a hotel, give your business card for the address details and explain that you need this address put on the invoice.
+- Use your business address when checking into a hotel.
+Give your business card for the address details and explain that you need this address put on the invoice.

 Taking control of tax